 A smartpen is a sophisticated ink pen that is also equipped with a microphone to record audio, a speaker for audio playback, a small OLED display, an infra-red camera, and internal flash memory that captures handwritten notes, audio and drawings.
 It allows students to record what is written and heard.
 Tap anywhere on your notes (using the smart note-book) to replay audio, transfer notes to your Mac or PC for storage or review, organize and share your content.

 Use a voice recorder to record lectures and presentations so you can playback the recording later for notetaking and review.

 A hearing loop (sometimes called an audio induction loop) is a special type of sound system for use by people with hearing aids.
-The hearing loop provides a magnetic, wireless signal that is picked up by the hearing aid to assist with sound awareness, amplification, and directionality of the sound source.
+The hearing loop provides a magnetic, wireless signal that is picked up by the hearing aid to assist with sound awareness, amplification, clarity, and directionality of the sound source.

 Dragon NaturallySpeaking (Dragon) is a software and hardware package developed for Windows computers.
 The goal of Dragon is to make it easier to interact with a computer without manually using a keyboard or mouse.

 Microsoft OneNote is a program that often comes with Microsoft Office Suite.
 OneNote is useful for notetaking, organizing, and writing assignments.
 Students can create “notebooks” with different sections and pages in them.
 Students can also record while they take notes, and OneNote will sync the notes with the audio.
 OneNote has pre-made templates for notetaking, list-making, and outlining that students can use to organize their notes and assignments.

 Text-to-Speech technology allows students to understand information in a way that makes content easier to retain.
 By having materials read aloud, students receive information with auditory and visual cues, which often assists students to better understand more complex or dense reading assignments.